-- Load management program cancellation or delay- The load management program(s) associated with the planned demand resource is cancelled or delayed and is not installed prior to the start of the Delivery Year. - Decrease in nominated value of demand resource The final nominated value of the demand resource during the Delivery Year is less than the nominated value of the demand resource used in cleared offers in RPM Auctions for the Delivery Year due to a decrease in the peak load contributions (i.e., capacity tickets) of end-use customers providing the actual load response. - Failure to have enough sites registered and approved in the DR Hub system prior to the start of the Delivery Year to support the nominated value of the demand resource committed for such Delivery Year.
-Effective with the 2018/2019 and 2019/2020 Delivery Year, the sites registered and approved in the DR Hub must be sufficient to support the Base Capacity Resource Commitments and the Capacity Performance Commitments on the committed demand resource.
-Effective with the 2020/2021 Delivery Year, the sites registered and approved in the DR Hub system must be of the Capacity Performance product-type and sufficient to support the summer and non-summer commitments on the Demand Resource. - Decrease in the DR Factor or Forecast Pool Requirement The final UCAP value of the demand resource during the Delivery Year is less than the UCAP value committed in the auction due to the final DR Factor or final FPR for the Delivery Year being less than the DR Factor or FPR that was used in RPM Auction for which the demand resource cleared.
-The DR Factor is eliminated effective with the 2018/2019 Delivery Year.
+- Decrease in nominated value of demand resource The final nominated value of the demand resource during the Delivery Year is less than the nominated value of the demand resource used in cleared offers in RPM Auctions for the Delivery Year due to a decrease in the peak load contributions (i.e., capacity tickets) of end-use customers providing the actual load response. - Failure to have enough sites registered and approved in the DR Hub system prior to the start of the Delivery Year to support the nominated value of the demand resource committed for such Delivery Year.
+The sites registered and approved in the DR Hub system must be of the Capacity Performance product-type and sufficient to support the summer and non-summer commitments on the Demand Resource.

+Decrease in the DR Factor or Forecast Pool Requirement - The final UCAP value of the demand resource during the Delivery Year is less than the UCAP value committed in the auction due to the final FPR for the Delivery Year being less than the DR Factor or FPR that was used in RPM Auction for which the demand resource cleared.
 During the Delivery Year, failure to meet demand resource commitments will be determined by comparing a party's Daily RPM Demand Resource Position to their Daily RPM Resource Commitments for such resource.
-If a party's Daily RPM Demand Resource Position is less than their Daily RPM Resource Commitments for such resource on a delivery day, a Daily Capacity Resource Deficiency Charge will be assessed on the RPM Commitment Shortage.
+If a party's Daily RPM Demand Resource on a delivery day, a Daily Capacity Resource Deficiency Charge will be assessed on the RPM Commitment Shortage.

-A party's Daily RPM Demand Resource Position for a specific demand resource is equal to the (Daily ICAP Owned - Daily FRR Capacity Plan Commitments) DR Factor Forecast Pool Requirement.
-Effective with the 2018/2019 Delivery Year, the DR Factor is no longer considered in the calculation of a party's Daily RPM Demand Resource Position.
+A party's Daily RPM Demand Resource Position for a specific demand resource is equal to the (Daily ICAP Owned - Daily FRR Capacity Plan Commitments) Forecast Pool Requirement.

-$DailyRPMPosition{DR} = (DailyICAPOwned - DailyFRRCommitments)DRFactorFPR$
+$DailyRPMPosition{DR} = (DailyICAPOwned - DailyFRRCommitments)FPR$

 A party's Daily ICAP Owned for a specific demand resource is equal to Daily Nominated DR Value adjusted for the ICAP amounts transacted through a party's approved unit-specific bilateral sales/purchases for such demand resource in effect for such day.
 The Daily Nominated Value of a Demand Resource for a Delivery Year is based on confirmed registrations in "completed" status linked to such Demand Resource in the DR Hub system.
-Effective with the 2020/2021 Delivery Year, the Daily Nominated Value of a Demand Resource is determined for summer period of June through October and May of Delivery Year and non-summer period of November through April of Delivery Year based on information provided in the linked Capacity Performance registrations in the DR Hub system.
+The Daily Nominated Value of a Demand Resource is determined for summer period of June through October and May of Delivery Year and non-summer period of November through April of Delivery Year based on information provided in the linked Capacity Performance registrations in the DR Hub system.